SamanRashid78/Smart-Lock-Using-ATMega32/README.md

 # Smart Lock Using ATmega32

-Password-based digital door lock implemented in AVR Assembly on the ATmega32 microcontroller.
+Password-based digital door lock built in AVR Assembly on ATmega32.
+Features 4×4 keypad input, 16×2 LCD feedback, and servo motor actuation.
+Validated in Proteus and implemented on hardware.

 ---